i-translation/system-design/README.md

 - "How will we distribute our traffic between our components?"
 - "How can we reduce the load on our database?"
 - "How to improve the availability of our cache?"
-- "How can we make our notification system more robust?"
+- "How can we make our notification system more robust (健壮) ?"

-To make our system more resilient we can do the following:
+To make our system more resilient (有弹性的) we can do the following:

 - Running multiple instances of each of our services.
 - Introducing [load balancers](https://karanpratapsingh.com/courses/system-design/load-balancing) between clients, servers, databases, and cache servers.
 - Using multiple read replicas for our databases.
 - Multiple instances and replicas for our distributed cache.
-- Exactly once delivery and message ordering is challenging in a distributed system, we can use a dedicated [message broker](https://karanpratapsingh.com/courses/system-design/message-brokers) such as [Apache Kafka](https://kafka.apache.org) or [NATS](https://nats.io) to make our notification system more robust.
+- Exactly once delivery and message ordering is challenging in a distributed system, we can use a dedicated (投入的) [message broker](https://karanpratapsingh.com/courses/system-design/message-brokers) such as [Apache Kafka](https://kafka.apache.org) or [NATS](https://nats.io) to make our notification system more robust.

 # Next Steps